 Creating an advocacy campaign has never been faster.

-The campaign has been incredibly effective at increasing general awareness about the role infrastructure plays in supporting our daily lives and keeping our economy competitive.
+Using their gold standard and evergreen report card, combined with FiscalNote’s advocacy and legislative monitoring solutions, ASCE has been incredibly effective at increasing general awareness about the role infrastructure plays in supporting our daily lives and keeping our economy competitive.

 The membership team is always looking for results and for direct impact to prove their ROI.
 ASCE’s grassroots and legislative efforts have resulted in several recent wins that have advanced their legislative and regulatory cause of creating a safer country.

 “There was a bill called the STORM Act which was designed to proactively invest in resilience infrastructure and provide financial tools to municipalities and cities to withstand increasingly difficult storms and weather-related disasters.
 The STORM Act was held up in Congress, but through FiscalNote, we were able to activate our key contacts to remove the hold and ultimately pass the legislation.
 There were several advocacy groups pushing this bill, and having our constituents reaching out to specific Senators to remove their hold was an important step and bill to pass,” says Denecke.

 With FiscalNote, ASCE is able to use its Infrastructure Report Card as an online advocacy tool to educate, engage, mobilize and grow a community of grassroots advocates to support or oppose legislation and regulations at the federal, state, and local levels.

 From defining and organizing your issues and identifying the key lawmakers you need to influence, to mobilizing your advocates and reporting on your success, FiscalNote is with you every step of the way.

 See how our 360-degree approach to managing advocacy and policy issues can help you promote action, manage risk, as well as assess your impact and drive results.